 - English Certificate (if non-native speaker)

 Once the above documents are received, we’ll schedule an interview with your advisor.
-Then you’ll have a second interview with a current teacher in Colombia (a good chance to ask the personal questions about living/working in a foreign country!).
+Then you’ll have a second interview with our partners in Colombia (a good chance to ask the personal questions about living/working in a foreign country!).

 Assuming you’re accepted into the program, there is a $400 refundable deposit.
 This ensures your intentions are genuine, and it will be fully refunded after you complete your contract.